wkrippne/push-swap/README.md

 If after executing those instructions, stack a is actually sorted and b is empty, then checker must display "OK" else "KO".
 If checker arguments are invalid it displays Error.

-The checker code can be found in the checker.c file in this repository.
+The checker code can be found in the checker.c file in src.